rwsarmstrong/strongtrack/README.md

 Hitting ESC will quit the viewer.

-# Example - Morph targets/shapekey export.
+# Workflow pt 2 - Morph targets/shapekey export.
 Once you are happy with the accuracy of landmark placement you can assign keyposes for the decomposition algorithm to use to produce animation data.
 You should use the same footage of 'extreme' poses (neutral, jaw open, smile, funnel etc) as used in the landmark training for similar reasoning; the more different poses are, the easier it is to produce data from them.

 Using the dropdown list in the control panel, assign different frames as representing different key poses, making sure to hit 'set keypose' each time.
 Whenever you hit 'set keypose' a datafile called 'PROJECTNAME_keyposes.npy' will be created/modified.